zhangyihome/code-push-cli/cli/README.md

 ### Target binary version parameter

-This specifies the semver compliant (e.g. `1.0.0` not `1.0`) store/binary version of the application you are releasing the update for.
+This specifies the semver-compliant (e.g. `1.0.0` not `1.0`) store/binary version of the application you are releasing the update for.
 Only users running this **exact version** will receive the update.
 Users running an older and/or newer version of the app binary will not receive this update, for the following reasons:

 1. If a user is running an older binary version, it's possible that there are breaking changes in the CodePush update that wouldn't be compatible with what they're running.